lud4sec/QuickGuide/CyberresilienceGuide.md

 * Blokada: https://blokada.org/#download
 More user friendly than Pcapdroid, does pretty much the same,
 * Ooni: https://ooni.org/install/mobile
-Monitor network for censorship (not a discreet process, be careful).
+Monitor network for censorship (not a discrete process, be careful).

 Finally, be aware about what you install, a lot of apps are not monitored and contains malware to spy on your communications.